 Active/Passive audience.
 Historically, readers of print newspapers were considered to be passive (i.e. they read what was in front of them and believed it), especially as there is an expectation that what is shared in the news genre is true.
-However, it is now understood that audiences are in fact active and read stories according to their own context, beliefs, and values.
+However, today's audiences are much more active and understand how tabloids often don't report full facts.
 This potentially changes the way they interpret the information they are given.